Rising to the Challenge: Adapting to Life in a Changing Climate

 February 22, 7pm: Virtual screening of "Decoding the Weather Machine," a PBS NOVA production

 Many scientists agree that the Earth is warming and it is a result of the weather and climate machine called Earth.
 Join scientists as they travel the globe to see the real and demonstrable effects of climate change.
-Click HERE to register.

 February 23: Energy Star’s How Big is Your Carbon Footprint?
 Activity Kit.
 Answer the questions in the survey and color in the lines around your footprint to see how big your carbon footprint is and your impact on the environment!
 Supplies limited.
-Click HERE to order your kit starting February 16.

 March 8, 12pm: Building Community Resilience for Emergency Weather Preparedness, presented by Rev. Vernon K. Walker

 March 9: “Prepare with Pedro” Activity Kit.
 Supplies limited.
-Click HERE to order your kit starting March 2.

 March 22, 7pm: Climate Change in Metrowest and Beyond, presented by Joy Marzolf, Owner of The Joys of Nature

 Massachusetts has changed much in the last 400 years: from forest to farm to town and now in many places, suburbs.
 Now, more recently, we are seeing rapid changes going on around us.
 From weather extremes like warmer winters and colder, wetter springs to spells of drought and extensive heat, torrential downpours and tornado warnings.
 How are these and other changes affecting our area wildlife and us?
 Find out more and discuss what each of us can do to make a difference.
-Click HERE to register.
+Click HERE to view this presentation.